-Eleven things I love about ACOG’s 2017 VBAC Guidelines
+Eleven things to love about ACOG’s 2017 VBAC Guidelines

-When I found out that ACOG released their 2017 VBAC guidelines yesterday, I couldn’t wait to devour them.
+When I found out that ACOG released their 2017 VBAC guidelines, I couldn’t wait to devour them.
 This morning, I had an opportunity to cuddle up with the new recommendations and I’m quite pleased.

 As always, there are things to like and areas where I think ACOG missed the mark.
 But here are the top eleven highlights from the latest VBAC guidelines, Practice Bulletin No. 184.

 1. Who is a VBAC candidate